yt-project/yt/doc/source/installing.rst

 yt knows about several data file formats.
 In many cases (e.g. HDF5), additional dependencies are needed to enable parsing, that are not installed with yt by default.
-In order to install every requirements for a specific format alongside yt, one can specify them as, for instance
+In order to install all required packages for a specific format alongside yt, one can specify them as, for instance

 .. code-block:: bash